 The procedure wouldn’t be easy, but with the cube, I knew I’d be able to do it.

 There was no going back now.

-With that I picked up the first of the many tools and started to cut.
+With that, I picked up the first of the many tools and cut deep into my chest.

-And it was at that point that I realized what I had done.
-What I had just lost.
-Ad as the tears kept flowing, I knew it was lost forever.
+I realized what I’d done.
+What I’d lost.
+And as the tears kept flowing, I knew I’d lost it forever.